Park Sung-hoon: 2022–present: Wider recognition, recent screen works and theater comeback

 In March 2024, Park returned to the role of a villain in the drama Queen of Tears written by Park Ji-eun, co-directed by Jang Young-woo and Kim Hee-won, and starring Kim Soo-hyun and Kim Ji-won.
 He acted as Yoon Eun-sung (David Yoon), Hong Hae-in's (played by Kim Ji-won) university friend who harbors feelings for her.
 He is a former Wall Street analyst and M&A (mergers and acquisitions) expert who becomes a renowned investor upon his return to South Korea.
 Queen of Tears reached a nationwide rating of 24.850% for its final episode and became the highest-rated tvN series, surpassing Crash Landing on You.
 It also became the third highest-rated series in Korean cable television history for viewership ratings and the second highest by number of viewers.
 His performance as Yoon Eun-sung was well received by viewers.
 As a result, he was invited to popular television show hosted by Yoo Jae-suk and Jo Se-ho You Quiz on the Block.

 Park is scheduled to go on stage for the first time in 7 years with the play Bread.
 Directed by Kim Tae-hyung, it will be performed at Yes24 Art One Hall 1 from June 18 to September 8.
 It is a work by writer Kim Eun-seong and tells the story of the main character Nana, an out-of-date drama writer, who encounters an old Type 99 rifle Bbangya while looking for material for a scenario.
 Park cast as Bbangya with Jeon Sung-woo, Park Jeong-won, and Hong Seung-an.

 In 2024, Park starred as the transgender female character Cho Hyun-ju in the second season of Squid Game.
 His casting choice was controversial due to some wanting a trans person to authentically portray their experiences.
 Criticism fell on both the casting of a cisgender person for the role instead of a transgender person, as well as for casting a man in particular as opposed to a woman.
 Some argued in response to this criticism that South Korea is conservative with regards to LGBTQ rights, and that trying to find a transgender actress willing to put herself in the spotlight was not reasonable.
-People also opined that having a trans character in a South Korean series at all is an important step in representation.
+Some commentators stated that having a trans character in a South Korean series at all is an important step in representation.
 Though Hwang wanted to cast a transgender actor for the role, it was difficult to find such an actor in Korea due to the above issues, and believed that Park's prior roles in The Glory and Queen of Tears made him capable of portraying the role.
 Of all the cast members of the second season, Park's portrayal of Hyun-ju won significant praise from many critics.
-Many viewers regarded Park's character as one of the most compelling characters in the second season, due to the character development and background of Hyun-ju and Park's dedication and depth in portraying Hyun-ju.
+Some reviews described the character as one of the most compelling characters in the second season, due to the character development and background of Hyun-ju and Park's dedication and depth in portraying Hyun-ju.